scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

     Contains the stop time and the stack trace.

-Sacred ships with observers that stores all the information from these events in a MongoDB, SQL database, or locally on disk.
+Sacred ships with observers that store all the information from these events in a MongoDB, SQL database, or locally on disk.
-Furthermore there are two observers that can send notifications about runs via Telegram or Slack.
+Furthermore there are two observers that can send notifications about runs via Telegram :cite:`telegram` or Slack :cite:`slack`.
-However, the observer interface is generic and supports easy addition of custom observers.
+Moreover, the observer interface is generic and supports easy addition of custom observers.

-The recommended observer is the ``MongoObserver`` that writes to a MongoDB :cite:`mongo`.
+The recommended observer is the ``MongoObserver``, which writes to a MongoDB :cite:`mongo`.
 MongoDB is a noSQL database, or more precisely a *Document Database*:
-It allows the storage of arbitrary JSON documents without the need for a schema like in a SQL database.
+It allows the storage of arbitrary JSON documents without the need for a schema as in a SQL database.
 These database entries can be queried based on their content and structure.
-This flexibility makes it a good fit for Sacred, because it permits arbitrary configuration for each experiment that can still be queried and filtered later on.
+This flexibility makes it a good fit for Sacred, because it permits arbitrary configuration of each experiment that can still be queried and filtered later on.
-This feature in particular has been very useful to perform large scale studies like the one in previous work :cite:`greff2015`.
+This feature in particular has been very useful in performing large scale studies such as the one in previous work :cite:`greff2015`.
 A slightly shortened example database entry corresponding to our minimal example from above could look like this: